The Autumn 2024 Spanish D.A.N.A floods

 How to Prevent Flooding

-Again, I am going to reference another oustanding video on the Spanish creator Daniel Geohistoria's channel.
+Again, I am going to reference another outstanding video on the Spanish creator Daniel Geohistoria's channel.
 This video explains The importance of River beds in Spanish cities when it comes to flood prevention and mitigation with reference to Valencia.
 Note: Unfortunately, the audio and subtitles are only available in Spanish.

 There has been much news reporting from first hand accounts of Valencian citizens saying that they were not warned about the floods.